 Mesembryanthemum splendens, in Afrikaans the donkievygie (donkey mesemb), should maybe officially be called Phyllobolus splendens, the situation apparently unresolved as yet.

-Resolving naming issues in Botany doesn’t last, however.
+Resolving naming issues in Botany doesn’t last too well, whenever information about a plant's ancestry is still incomplete.
+And when do people ever know everything?
 Botanical names evolve in a manner not fully Darwinian.
-Punctuated by discrete events of committee resolutions and academic publications, the direction of development deviates from random, vaguely following the drift trends of available information to agreed knowledge.
+Punctuated by discrete events of committee resolutions and academic publications, the direction of development follows the drift of trends in available information transformed into agreed choices.
+Knowledge lasts in packaged format until people get better ideas.

 The Leviathan constituted by collective human knowledge grows semi-predictable limbs from the meristems of curiosity.
 It savours new insights, but retains politically correct residuals through committee filters managed by the science bureaucracy.